While Loop in Python

 - We start with

-. - The loop condition is
+i = 1. - The loop condition is

-is 5 or less. - Inside the loop,
+i <= 5, which means the loop will run whileiis 5 or less. - Inside the loop,

-displays the current value ofi
+print(i)displays the current value ofi. - Then

-by 1. - When
+i += 1increasesiby 1. - When

-becomes 6, the condition is false and the loop stops.
+ibecomes 6, the condition is false and the loop stops.

-Why We Use while
+Why We Use while Loop?

 - When we don’t know how many times: Use while loop if the number of repetitions is not fixed.